Palai Central Bank

-Palai Central Bank was a commercial bank headquartered in Kerala, South India that functioned during the middle of last century.
-Although it was started in a small, remote city, the bank grew to become not only the largest bank but the latest institution in Kerala, after the state government, and the 17th largest among the 94 scheduled banks in India.
-The Kerala High Court in 1960 ordered the liquidation of Palai Central Bank on a petition from the Reserve Bank of India.
+Palai Central Bank was a commercial bank headquartered in Kerala, South India that operated between the early 1900s and 1960.
+Although it was started in a small, remote city, the bank grew to become not only the largest bank, but the largest institution in Kerala, after the state government, and the 17th largest among the 94 scheduled banks in India.
+At that time, the bank's network consisted of 25 branches, with six located outside the state, notably in Mangalore, Madras, and Delhi.
+Deposits, which were approximately ₹77,000 in 1928, were at ₹9.84 crores by 1960.
+The Kerala High Court in 1960 ordered the liquidation of the Palai Central Bank on a petition from the Reserve Bank of India.

-Registrar of Companies lists its earliest date of incorporation in 1901.
+The Registrar of Companies lists its earliest date of incorporation in 1901.
 From the time of its founding in 1927, Palai Central Bank had an eventful history.
-The bank's existence was during the period preceding and immediately following India's independence, when Kerala – a small State in the far south – could exert only very little influence in the nation's capital.
-It was also a period when the need for protecting the interests of different segments of society was not a major consideration when policy decisions were taken by the Central Government.
+The bank's existence was during the period preceding and immediately following India's independence when Kerala – a small state in the far south – exerted very little influence in national policy.
+It was also a period when the need to protect the interests of different segments of society was not a major consideration when the central government made policy decisions.

 Beginning

-Joseph Augusti Kayalackakom founded The Central Bank Limited in (Pala), a small town in the central part of the then native state of Travancore, which later became part of Kerala.
-His uncle, Augusti Mathai Kayalackakom, provided the start up capital.
-Joseph Augusti, who belonged to a family of agriculturists and traders, had carried on some other businesses before going into banking.
-He had run textile business initially in Pala, and later on in Thiruvananthapuram (Trivandrum) in 1908; he also established a bus service in Thiruvananthapuram from 1910 onwards.
+Joseph Augusti Kayalackakom founded The Central Bank Limited in Pala, a small town in the central part of the then-native state of Travancore, which later became part of Kerala.
+His uncle, Augusti Mathai Kayalackakom, provided the start-up capital.
+Joseph Augusti, who belonged to a family of agriculturists and traders, had operated other businesses before he entered banking.
+He had run a textile business, initially in Pala and later in Thiruvananthapuram (Trivandrum) in 1908; he also established a bus service in Thiruvananthapuram from 1910 onwards.